wbigert/portfolio/JavaGameEngine/README.md

 - Thrown Coffin animations (sprite sheet by Marcus Gisslén)
 - All other textures and block sprites were obtained from websites providing free game sprite sheets

+## Credits
+When making this game, I initially followed several different tutorials to get started which inspired some parts of the code such as the way I create the game thread and the way the [game-loop is structured](https://www.youtube.com/watch?v=ec5BMsJxcdY) with the separation of UPS and FPS.
+The structure of my game states was also inspired by another developer's Java Game which i studied, but is not available anymore.
+However, these parts make up a very small portion of the overall code, but was worth mentioning either way!